 The Green Palmetto Awards

-The Society generally awards one Green Palmetto award for service or education, one for science, and one to the outstanding chapter of the year.
+The Society awards Green Palmetto awards for service, education, science to individual members and may an "outstanding chapter of the year".
 FNPS Board members are not eligible for this award category.
 Contributions can be of regional or statewide significance.
 Any member can make Green Palmetto award nominations by contacting their chapter director or the FNPS president.
+The FNPS Board votes to determine who, if anyone, will receive the awards.

 The Silver Palmetto Award

-The Silver Palmetto award is made by the FNPS President to the Board member who has been of the greatest assistance during the past year.
+The Silver Palmetto award is made by the FNPS President to Board members who have been of the greatest assistance during the past year.

 The Mentor Award